wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/optimize-network-traffic/includes/5-exercise-avoid-throttling-implement-throttling-strategies.md

 ### Add helper class to deserialize the message object returned in a REST request

-It is easier to work with strongly typed objects instead of untyped JSON responses from a REST request.
+It's easier to work with strongly typed objects instead of untyped JSON responses from a REST request.
 Create a helper class to simplify working with the messages objects returned from the REST request.

 Create a new file, **Messages.cs** in the root of the project, and add the following code to it: